bskinn/bskinn.github.io/_posts/2018-06-16-Testing-CLI-Scripts.md

 ```

 The big advantage over anything else I've seen comes from using `stdio_mgr`
-{% include gh.html user="bskinn" repo="stdio-mgr" %}{% include pypi.html project="stdio-mgr" %}, which I just put together recently.
+{% include "gh.html", user: "bskinn", repo: "stdio-mgr" %}{% include "pypi.html", project: "stdio-mgr" %}, which I just put together recently.
 In addition to allowing mocking of both `stdout` and `stderr` (via `o_` and `e_`), it provides a means for mocking `stdin` (via `i_`) as well.
 Thus, if you want to test a portion of your CLI that involves user input at the console, `stdio-mgr` provides a clean, concise way to do this.
-As a specific example, a 'Y/N' confirmation for overwriting a file is what I'll be using it on shortly in the `sphobjinv` docs {% include rtd.html project="sphobjinv" %}--the `doctest` source will probably end up looking something like:
+As a specific example, a 'Y/N' confirmation for overwriting a file is what I'll be using it on shortly in the `sphobjinv` docs {% include "rtd.html", project: "sphobjinv" %}--the `doctest` source will probably end up looking something like:

 ```
 >>> cli_run('sphobjinv convert plain objects_attrs.inv', inp='y\n')